gnaderi/FindService/README.md

 Implementing the tasks without duplicating code is to be encouraged.

-Methods may be added to the classes in the `codetest.orgtree` package if desired - but the general class hierarchy should remain unchanged.
+Methods may be added to the classes in the `gnaderi.orgtree` package if desired - but the general class hierarchy should remain unchanged.

-The signatures of the methods in the interfaces of `codetest.services` should remain unchanged.
+The signatures of the methods in the interfaces of `gnaderi.services` should remain unchanged.

 The first task has an example test to get you started.
 The test cases should illustrate the desired behaviour for this method.
 Add further test cases and refactor if required.